 4 Signs of gaslighting in relationships – hello, it’s coming from you!

-Since gaslighting is a control tactic through manipulation, it’s almost a guarantee you have been gaslit at some point in your life – even thanks to politics, marketing, culture and social media.
+Since gaslighting is a control tactic through manipulation, it’s almost a guarantee you have been gaslit at some point in your life – even thanks to politics, specialists, marketing, corporations, culture and social media.
 Gaslighting in relationships is no exception either.
 But while we’re pretty hyper-focused on the things in which happen to us, are we REALLY willing to ask ourselves, “Is it me?
 Am I the problem?”
 Are YOU the one doing the gaslighting?

 Chances are….yes, and maybe without even realizing it.
 Are we just not willing to admit, or do we simply fail to notice we do it?